btskinner/nehpercap/README.md

-# Per capita lifetime appropriations to NEH: 1966-2024
+# Lifetime per capita appropriations to NEH: 1966-2024

 This script uses public data to make a figure showing the cumulative per capita contribution to National Endowment for the Humanities.